University of Texas at San Antonio: One Riverwalk Place

-Purchased in March of 2025 River One is located at 700 N. St. Mary's St., across the River Walk from UTSA Southwest, and home to the Klesse College of Engineering and Integrated Design's School of Architecture + Planning.
+Purchased in March 2025, River One is located at 700 N. St. Mary's St., across the River Walk from UTSA Southwest, and is home to the Klesse College of Engineering and Integrated Design's School of Architecture + Planning.

 Academics

 The University of Texas at San Antonio is composed of 15 colleges and schools.
-Students and alumni at UTSA have been awarded prestigious fellowships such as the Ford Foundation Fellowship, National Science Foundation's Research Fellowship, The Barry Goldwater Scholarship and Excellence in Education Foundation, and the Fulbright scholarship.
-In 2021 UTSA was the only Texas university to receive four Barry Goldwater Scholars awards, being accompanied by fellow national universities such as Carnegie Mellon University, University of Michigan, Massachusetts Institute of Technology, and Harvard University.
+Students and alumni at UTSA have been awarded fellowships such as the Ford Foundation Fellowship, the National Science Foundation's Research Fellowship, the Barry Goldwater Scholarship and Excellence in Education Foundation, and the Fulbright scholarship.

 More than 40,000 attendees gathered in the Alamodome to watch the 2013 commencement.

-The College of Sciences collaborates with other research institutions in San Antonio such as Southwest Research Institute, Texas Biomedical Research Institute and UT Health-San Antonio.
-Since 2005, UTSA and Southwest Research Institute have maintained a joint doctoral program focusing on space physics.
+The College of Sciences collaborates with other research institutions in San Antonio, such as the Southwest Research Institute, Texas Biomedical Research Institute, and UT Health-San Antonio.
+Since 2005, UTSA and the Southwest Research Institute have maintained a joint doctoral program focusing on space physics.

-UTSA is the recipient of the CAE-Cyber Operations, CAE-Information Assurance Research (CAE-R), and CAE-Cyber Defense designations making it one of the few universities in the nation to hold three National Center of Excellence designations from the National Security Agency.
+UTSA is the recipient of the CAE-Cyber Operations, CAE-Information Assurance Research (CAE-R), and CAE-Cyber Defense designations.

-UTSA, which is designated as a Hispanic Serving Institution, became the recipient of Excelencia in Education's Seal of Excelencia in 2020 and is one of only 14 colleges and universities nationwide to earn this certification.
+UTSA, which is designated as a Hispanic Serving Institution, became the recipient of Excelencia in Education's Seal of Excelencia in 2020.